 We designed Crossbelt to allow miners to tune their rigs for the best performance and efficiency.
 With this ability, one can measure the effectiveness of a custom tune in real time ensuring maximum profit without having to lift a finger.
 We recognized that creating a cross platform tool was the only way create a consistent UI across all supported platforms and mining operating systems.

-Moreover, Crossbelt is a platform for future expandability and data analysis that go far beyond just mining coins.
+Moreover, Crossbelt is a platform with a library for future expandability and data analysis that go far beyond just mining coins.

 Does Crossbelt replace EthOS, HiveOS, SMOS, …?